brucechen7274/suricata/README.md

 ## Why Suricata?

-Typical LLM integrations rely on unstructured text, making them hard to maintain, easy to break, and impossible to type-check.
-Suricata fixes this by:
+Most LLM integrations rely on unstructured text—hard to maintain, easy to break, and impossible to type-check. **Suricata fixes this** by:

 - Generating strongly typed Go code for every message and tool

-- Giving you compile-time guarantees and fewer runtime surprises
+- Providing compile-time guarantees with fewer runtime surprises

-- Keeping business logic separate from orchestration for cleaner code
+- Separating business logic from orchestration for cleaner code

-Instead of manually wiring prompts and parsing JSON, you declare everything in YAML, generate Go stubs, and let Suricata handle the orchestration.
+Instead of wiring prompts and parsing JSON, you declare everything in YAML, generate Go stubs, and let Suricata handle orchestration.
-Agents can dynamically select tools at runtime while you keep full control and type safety.
+Agents can dynamically choose tools at runtime—while you keep full control and type safety.

 Adding a new tool?
-Just define it in YAML and regenerate.
-No need to touch the runtime.
-Suricata follows Go conventions and idioms, so your agents feel like native Go code.
+Define it in YAML and regenerate—no runtime edits needed.
+Suricata follows Go idioms, so your agents feel native.

-In short: Suricata combines LLM intelligence, Go type safety, and a declarative workflow—giving you confidence to build production-ready AI agents.
+**In short**: Suricata blends LLM intelligence, Go type safety, and a declarative workflow—giving you confidence to build production-ready AI agents.

 ## Features

-- **Type-safe messages**: Define request and response messages and get generated Go types.
+- **Type-Safe by Design** – Define messages in YAML, generate Go types with compile-time guarantees.

-- **Declarative agents**: Describe agent behavior, actions, and prompts in a YAML file.
+- **Declarative Agents** – Describe behavior and prompts in YAML; Suricata handles orchestration.

-- **Tools integration**: Register multiple tools and let the LLM dynamically choose which one to call.
+- **Dynamic Tooling** – Register tools once, let agents choose at runtime.

-- **Go template support**: Prompts can use native Go templating, making them dynamic and parameterized without breaking type safety.

-- **Code generation**: Generate idiomatic Go client stubs automatically.

-- **Flexible LLM backend**: Compatible with different LLM invokers (Anthropic, OpenAI, etc.).

-- **Easy testing & mocking**: Tools are interfaces, making unit tests simple.
+- **Idiomatic Go Code** – Automatic stub generation, Go templates for dynamic prompts, and easy testing.

 ## Quickstart